Kominka Collective's Mission

 Director, Japan Kominka Association, Aichi Branch

-Designer, Kominka Collective
+Designer-Builder, Kominka Collective

 Our Okumikawa area in Japan is blessed with both natural beauty and a long and interesting history.
 In this traditional setting, there are many old folk houses.
 We are very proud of the world-class craftsmanship with which these structures were designed and built, as evidenced by UNESCO listing Japanese traditional woodworking skills as an Intangible Cultural Heritage in 2020.